Remember the Two Systems – Fast and Slow Thinking – Every Day.

 Not every single email needs to be thought about.
 In fact, dealing with many of them is just a case of pure and simple reaction – perfect fast thinking material.

 Anything that needs more full consideration, needs collaboration with your team, or regards more strategic thinking, leave it until later.
-This needs your system two brain.
+This needs your system two brain and should be done together.

 3 – Force Yourself into Slow Thinking.